drone/drone-registry-plugin/README.md

  drone/registry-plugin
 ```

-Configure your agents to use the plugin:
+Configure your runner to use the plugin:

 ```
 DRONE_REGISTRY_ENDPOINT=http://plugin.address:3000